 How to get to Andros

-Andros is a mere 2-hour journey by ship from Rafina port.
+Andros is a mere 2-hour journey by ferry from Rafina port.
 It takes about 45′ to drive from downtown Athens to Rafina.
 There is also frequent coach service from Athens to Rafina port.
-Keep in mind, though, that it takes coaches at least an hour to get to the port so plan your trip accordingly so as not to miss the ship.
+Keep in mind, though, that it takes coaches at least an hour to get to the port so plan your trip accordingly so as not to miss the ferry.
 There is also direct coach service from Athens airport to Rafina.
 You can find more info here.

 For our most recent trip to Andros Island we once again chose Fast Ferries.
 We always do.
 We enjoy travelling with the newest and most comfortable ships on this specific route.